Clerkenwell: London's First Suburb

 - Outside Farringdon St'n, opp.
 Castle pub, Cowcross St (NOT new Long Lane exit)

-A brand new London On The Ground walk!
-This half term: £4 discount for 5-15 year olds, under 5s go free (all children accompanied by an adult, please).
 On this circular walk from/to Farringdon Station, now one of the best connected stations in all of London, you will: • Learn about Clerkenwell's Norman and medieval heritage as the location of a Priory and a Nunnery in fields north of the City of London. • Discover Clerkenwell's tradition for radicalism, dissent and protest. • Understand its growth from rural monastic quarter to the first area to be swallowed up by creeping urbanisation. • Find out Clerkenwell's history as a centre for makers of clocks, watches, jewellery and furniture; for brewers and distillers; and for crime and vice. • See the site of the historic court houses of the lost county of Middlesex. • Admire architecture from the 16th to the 21st centuries in a visually attractive village-like area. • Have a rare opportunity to see the Clerk's Well that gave the area its name.
 The walk lasts approximately two hours.
 Please be prepared for all weather conditions!
-Start: Farringdon Station forecourt (opposite Castle pub, Cowcross Street/Turnmill Street) Finish: Farringdon Station To claim your £4 discount for 5-15 yr olds, enter the coupon code HALFTERM in the booking form.
+Start: Farringdon Station forecourt (opposite Castle pub, Cowcross Street/Turnmill Street) Finish: Farringdon Station "Thanks for a great walk."
+May 2023 "My wife, myself and a friend had a very enjoyable walk with Jonathan around Clerkenwell this afternoon and enjoyed the informative dialogue and the hidden places visited, all in all a great afternoon was had by the whole group, thank you."
+May 2023 Click on the 'Book Now' button and find the next available date for this walk.